noop-inc/blueprint-todo-nodejs-react/mcp-service/instructions.md

 ## Todo Item Schema

-- `id`: Randomly generated version 4 UUID to serve as an identifier for the todo item. **Do not expose to end users in client responses.** Use to identify links between todo items and images.
+- `id`: Randomly generated version 4 UUID that serves as an identifier for the todo item. **Do not expose to end users in client responses.** Used to identify links between todo items and images.
 Cannot be updated after creation.
 Type: string.
 - `description`: Description of the todo item.
 Can be updated after creation.
 Type: string.
-Max length: 256.
+Maximum length: 256 characters.
-- `created`: Unix timestamp in milliseconds representing when the todo item was created in reference to the Unix Epoch.
+- `created`: Unix timestamp in milliseconds representing when the todo item was created, relative to the Unix Epoch.
 Cannot be updated after creation.
-Type: number.
+Type: integer.
 - `completed`: Completion status of the todo item.
 Can be updated after creation.
 Type: boolean.
 Default: false.
-- `images`: List of randomly generated version 4 UUIDs to serve as identifiers for images linked to the todo item.
-Between 0 and 6 (inclusive) images can be linked to a todo item. **Do not expose to end users in client responses.** Use to identify links between todo items and images.
+- `images`: List of randomly generated version 4 UUIDs that serve as identifiers for images linked to the todo item.
+Between 0 and 6 (inclusive) images can be linked to a todo item.
+This field will be omitted if there are no linked images. **Do not expose to end users in client responses.** Used to identify links between todo items and images.
 Cannot be updated after creation.
 Type: array of strings.
 Optional.

 **Example Todo Item:**